Nexer8/VirtualBeamer/Remarks.md

 ### Identify packet miss
 Each node in the network, either presenter or viewer, that must send a packet through multicast group communication hold an internal counter which trace how many packets has been sent.
 When the application load the counter is set to 0 and every time there is send operation the packet is marked with the counter.
-At the receiver side every time a packet arrives just check is the counter is sequential to the previous one, if so no miss occour during the communication.
+At the receiver side every time a packet arrives just check is the counter is sequential to the previous one, if so no miss occur during the communication.
 Otherwise, request a re-send.
 There should be a buffer on the sender side that saves the last n packets sent.
 There should be a buffer on the receiver side with at least the previous packet received.